 This Handbook contains the guidelines for identification, prevention, protection, control, fraud risk management and transfer, added to handling situations involving breach of the Declaration of Ethical Behavior.

 Manual for Self-Control and Management of Money Laundering and Terrorist Financing Risks

 We have in place a System for Self Control and Management of Money Laundering and Terrorist Financing Risk, comprising elements such as Self Control and Management of Money Laundering and Terrorist Financing Risk, guidelines, codes, instructions, activities and responsibilities, adopted to prevent our Company from being used as a vehicle to commit these crimes.

 We promote transparency as an explicit commitment of our Management Model and we comply with Law 1712 of 2014, which regulates the right of accessing public information, procedures for exercising and guaranteeing such right, and information advertising exceptions, which is applicable to corporate information directly related to the public utility service we provide.

-Pursuant to the guidelines of this Law and our good governance in-house policies, we provide information that, further to complying with the law, includes additional, voluntary information.
+Pursuant to the guidelines of this Law and our good governance in-house policies, we provide information to complying with the law.